Dominick-D/Workday-Schedule/README.md

 ## Usage
+---

-Enter your text/notes/scheduled events into the time slots, click the save icon on the right of the
+Enter your text/notes/scheduled events into the time slots, click the save icon on the right of the text to come back later to your notes.

+I had a problem with the timer, locally everything worked great but when I uploaded it i was getting all types of errors.
+I kept fixing error after error only to circle back, I left the timer but I couldnt get it to work on the uploaded page.

 ![alt text](assets/Images/Challenge-5_Screenshot.png)
 https://dominick-d.github.io/Workday-Schedule/